 The share capital of the Company shall at all times equal the Net Asset Value.
-The authorised share capital of the Company is 500,000,000,000 Shares of no par value divided into 3 Subscriber Shares of no par value and 499,999,999,997 Shares of no par value.
+The initial share capital of the Company is the foreign currency equivalent of €39,000 as of the date of this Prospectus represented by

+39,000 Subscriber Shares of no par value.
 The Directors are empowered to issue Shares in the Company provided that the number of issued shares in the Company does not exceed 500 billion.
 There are no rights of pre-emption upon the issue of Shares in the Company.